Rolex new model

 ⓒ Rolex

 The waterproof Oyster case celebrates its 100th anniversary.
-The Oyster, Rolex’s first waterproof and dustproof case introduced in 1926, Is an essential element when talking about Rolex.
-While many watch companies at the time were exploring various ways to make wristwatches waterproof, Rolex devised a method to seal the gaps in the case with a screw-down structure.
-The idea was to tightly fasten the precisely machined case parts with threads to eliminate any gaps.
-At that time, There were no high-performance rubber gaskets like today, So it was a rather primitive yet sophisticated method of tightly joining metal parts together.
-Thanks to this precision machining, Rolex was able to achieve excellent waterproof performance by the standards of the time.
+The Oyster, Rolex's first waterproof and dustproof case introduced in 1926, Is an essential element when talking about Rolex.
+At that time, While many watch companies were exploring various ways to make wristwatches waterproof, Rolex devised a method of blocking gaps in the case with a screw-down structure.
+The idea was to tightly fasten case parts with precisely machined threads to eliminate gaps.
+Since there were no high-performance rubber gaskets like today, It was a rather primitive yet sophisticated method of tightly joining metal parts without any gaps.
+Thanks to this precise machining, Excellent waterproof performance was achieved by the standards of the time.

 https://www.thejewelleryeditor.com